The Best Satellite Internet Providers of 2026

 Streaming

 Using satellite internet to stream your favorite movies and shows is complicated.
-It’s not recommended you stream using Hughesnet due to the limited data allotment, which will quickly get eaten up.
-Many Hughesnet customers opt to download movies during the nighttime hours when bonus data is available or subscribe to a satellite TV provider.
-Viasat offers nearly unlimited data so you shouldn’t have to worry about that, but the high latency will result in long buffering times.
+It’s not recommended that you stream using Hughesnet due to the limited data allotment, which will quickly be used up.
+Viasat offers nearly unlimited data, so you shouldn’t have to worry about that.
+However, the high latency will result in long buffering times.
 Streaming in the lowest quality or downloading the HD version is recommended to avoid buffering.
-Starlink’s high speeds and low latency will make for a better streaming experience overall.
+Starlink’s high speeds and low latency will result in a better overall streaming experience.

 Gaming